-Our targeted asset classes currently include investments in the U.S. and Europe (as applicable) in the categories listed below.
-Subject to maintaining our qualification as a REIT, we expect to continue to invest in these targeted asset classes.
+Our targeted asset classes currently include investments in the U.S. and Europe (as applicable) in the categories listed below, as updated from time to time, and in the section captioned "Management's Discussion and Analysis of Financial Condition and Results of Operations-Our Targeted Asset Classes." in our subsequently filed Annual Reports on Form 10-K and our Quarterly Reports on Form 10-Q. Subject to maintaining our qualification as a REIT, we expect to continue to invest in these targeted asset classes.

-- residential mortgage loans, including (i) mortgage loans that are not deemed "qualified mortgage," or "QM," loans under the rules of the Consumer Financial Protection Bureau, or "non-QM loans," (ii) non-performing and re-performing residential mortgage loans, or "residential NPLs," including "legacy" (i.e. issued before the 2008 financial crisis) NPLs, and (iii) residential transition loans; - residential mortgage-backed securities, or "RMBS," for which the principal and interest payments are guaranteed by a U.S. government agency or a U.S. government-sponsored entity, or "Agency RMBS"; - RMBS backed by U.S. residential mortgage loans for which the principal and interest payments are not guaranteed by a U.S. government agency or a U.S. government-sponsored entity, or "non-Agency RMBS"; and RMBS backed by European residential mortgage loans, or "European RMBS"; - · commercial mortgage-backed securities, or "CMBS," commercial mortgage loans and other commercial real estate debt; - consumer loans and asset-backed securities, or "ABS," including ABS backed by consumer loans; - collateralized loan obligations, or "CLOs"; - · mortgage-related derivatives and non-mortgage-related derivatives; and - other investments, including corporate debt and equity securities and corporate loans, and strategic investments in companies from which we purchase, or may in the future purchase, targeted assets.
+- residential mortgage loans, including (i) mortgage loans that are not deemed "qualified mortgage," or "QM," loans under the rules of the Consumer Financial Protection Bureau, or "non-QM loans," (ii) non-performing and re-performing residential mortgage loans, or "residential NPLs," including "legacy" (i.e. issued before the 2008 financial crisis) NPLs, and (iii) residential transition loans; - residential mortgage-backed securities, or "RMBS," for which the principal and interest payments are guaranteed by a U.S. government agency or a U.S. government-sponsored entity, or "Agency RMBS"; - RMBS backed by U.S. residential mortgage loans for which the principal and interest payments are not guaranteed by a U.S. government agency or a U.S. government-sponsored entity, or "non-Agency RMBS"; and RMBS backed by European residential mortgage loans, or "European RMBS"; - commercial mortgage-backed securities, or "CMBS," commercial mortgage loans and other commercial real estate debt; - · consumer loans and asset-backed securities, or "ABS," including ABS backed by consumer loans; - collateralized loan obligations, or "CLOs"; - · mortgage-related derivatives and non-mortgage-related derivatives; and - other investments, including corporate debt and equity securities and corporate loans, and strategic investments in companies from which we purchase, or may in the future purchase, targeted assets.